FadyMorris/andela-gen-ai_P1_support-agent-assistant/README.md

 ```
 ## Limitations
 - The assistant serves as a demo.
 It doesn't have access to a real knowledge base or customer data.

+## Project Report
+See [Project Report](reports/PI_report_en.md) for detailed information about the project architecture and development.